chrisnoonan98675/site/xl-release/how-to/create-a-parallel-group.markdown

 ![Task 1 and 2 connected](../images/planner-parallel-dependency-3.png)

-Task 3 is not connected and because it is inside a parallel group, it will start at the same time as Task 1 (when the parallel group starts).
+Task 3 is not connected and because it is inside a Parallel Group, it will start at the same time as Task 1 (when the Parallel Group starts).